 Purchasing an extended warranty for your BMW from a BMW dealership will cost more than an extended warranty from a third-party provider due to BMW’s prestige and brand recognition.
 An advantage of purchasing an extended warranty directly from BMW is that you get BMW replacement parts whenever your vehicle needs a repair.

 However, when comparing BMW’s extended warranty directly to CARCHEX and Endurance, purchasing directly from BMW is probably not worth the additional cost.

 CARCHEX and Endurance beat BMW on four extended warranty comparison categories:

 - Repair network

 - Accessibility of free quote

-We recommend that you reach out to both providers for a free quote and sample contract to compare their offerings.
+We recommend that you reach out to several providers for free quotes and sample contracts to compare your BMW extended warranty options.